Summer Program Pôle Excellence U9-10M CDC 3

 Grouping of Participants: Players will be grouped by gender and assigned to groups based on their technical, physical skills, and individual progress.
 These groups will play at the CR (Regional) or CRL (Local) level.

-Training Location: Group training sessions (CDC) will in the Chelsea area.
+Training Location: Group training sessions (CDC) will in the Chelsea and Cantley area.

 Included Equipment: All players will receive a uniform (shirt, shorts, and socks) which they keep at the end of the season.
 Players must provide their own cleats and shin guards.